night18/hidden_profile/README.md

 - [x] Change the name in LLM prompt.
 - [x] Add summarize function which could be activated when calling @quori (case unsensitive).
 - [x] The LLM must wait idle_time for next nudge.
+- [ ] The idle time should be based on the chatroom starting time.
 - [ ] @Jose - please change the prompts.
 - [ ] The redirect function when user leave.